 This article is sponsored by EdiPure.
 EdiPure is a provider of high-quality cannabis infused product brands for the licensed recreational and medical markets, each manufactured with specific cannabinoid profiles.

-Perhaps you’ve purchased a bottle of EdiPure’s cannabis-infused pineapple bites or some raspberry jellies and are wondering how much to eat or what the general dosing guidelines are.
-Don’t worry, every newcomer to edibles goes through this thought process of uncertainty and trepidation, which is why we’ve whipped up this handy five-step guide to make sure you have a good understanding of edibles dosage.
-After all, we wouldn’t want you to end up like that cop who called 911 after he ate one (or several) too many edibles!
+Every newcomer to edibles goes through this process of uncertainty and trepidation, which is why we’ve whipped up this handy five-step guide to equip you with the fundamentals of dosing cannabis edibles.
+After all, we wouldn’t want you to end up like that cop who called 911 after he ate one (or several) too many edibles.

-We know, it’s hard to wait for the effects to kick in when you have an entire bottle of delicious infused Peach Tarts staring you in the face.
-You need to keep in mind, however, that with cannabis-infused edibles you can’t mindlessly snack on handfuls like you can with your favorite snack or treat –if you lose track of what you’re eating, you could be in for a bumpy ride.
+We know, it’s hard to wait for the effects to kick in when you have an entire package of delicious infused snacks staring you in the face.
+Keep in mind, however, that with cannabis-infused edibles you can’t mindlessly snack on handfuls–if you lose track of how many you’ve eaten, you could be in for a bumpy ride.

-Instead, take a dose and wait it out–that way, you’re much more likely to have a positive and in-control experience.
-Because body fat and metabolism vary so much from individual to individual, it’s hard to say when that edible is going to kick in.
-It could be 30 minutes later, or it could take an hour and a half.
-Resist snacking on the rest of your edibles until you’ve felt the effects the first dose, then, once you’ve waited long enough (it could be two hours or longer), you can decide whether you want to pop another peanut butter bite into your mouth.
+Once again, take a dose and wait it out–that way, you’re much more likely to have a positive and in-control experience.
+Because body fat and metabolism vary from individual to individual, it’s hard to say when that edible is going to kick in.
+It could be 30 minutes later, or it could take over an hour.
+Resist snacking on the rest of your edibles until you’ve felt the effects the first dose.
+Then, once you’ve waited long enough (it could take up to two hours), you can make the call on consuming one more.

 Before you dose, consider how much you’ve eaten and what you’ve had to drink.
-An empty stomach means your sweet ’n’ sour is going to kick in faster, and if this is the case, maybe think about starting with half a dose.
+An empty stomach means your edible may kick in more swiftly, and if this is the case, maybe think about starting with half a dose.

 Another thing to keep in mind is how much alcohol you’ve had to drink.
-Fun fact: alcohol can increase THC blood concentration significantly, so dose modestly if you’re mixing the two.
+Alcohol can increase THC blood concentration significantly, so dose modestly if you plan on mixing the two.

 With experience come the comforts of familiarity, and with time, it becomes easier to feel at peace with your surroundings when consuming edibles.
 Until then, gather the people and things you love most and enjoy all the bliss, relaxation, relief, and laughter edibles have to offer in a secure, cozy place.